rbms-bsc/DCRMR/_pages/PPDM/Note-on-publication-statement.md

 <a name="4.206.5.1">4.206.5.1</a> *Optionally,* make a note if only the address, sign, or initials of the publisher appear in lieu of the name, the publisher’s name can be identified and supplied as name of publisher (see [4.203.5.1](/DCRMR/docs/ppdm/Name-of-publisher/#4.203.5.1).

-<a name="4.206.5.2">4.206.5.2</a> Make a note as necessary about the basis for the identification, the source of the information used, the presence of the device, etc/ when the identification of the name of publisher is based on a device, See [4.203.5.2](/DCRMR/docs/ppdm/Name-of-Publisher/#4.203.5.2
+<a name="4.206.5.2">4.206.5.2</a> Make a note as necessary about the basis for the identification, the source of the information used, the presence of the device, etc. when the identification of the name of publisher is based on a device, See [4.203.5.2](/DCRMR/docs/ppdm/Name-of-Publisher/#4.203.5.2

 Example: `[Richard Pynson]`